joaodubas/testcontainers-elixir/README.md

 ### Logging

-By default, Testcontainers doesn't log anything.
-If you want Testcontainers to log, set the desired log level in config/test.exs:
+By default, `Testcontainers` doesn't log anything.
+If you want `Testcontainers` to log, set the desired log level in `config/test.exs`:

 ```elixir
 # config/test.exs